chaseberry/KJson/README.md

 ```

-You can put a Boolean?, Int?, Double?, String?, JsonObject?, JsonArray?, List<Any?>?, and Map<String, Any?>? into either an  array or object.
+You can put a Boolean?, Int?, Double?, String?, Long?, Float?, JsonObject?, JsonArray?, List<Any?>?, and Map<String, Any?>?, or anything that implements JsonSerializable into a JsonObject or Json Array.

-Both have support for forEach, iterators, and JsonArray has an indices val
+Both have support for forEach, iterators, and JsonArray has an indices val.

 #Traversal
 Lets say you have json structure as such